Close Icon

 Buttermere lake with a mountain range backdrop and people paddleboarding.

-Nestled between two dramatic fells, Buttermere enjoys a wonderful, quaint setting for wild swimming.
+Nestled between two dramatic fells, Buttermere enjoys a wonderful, quiet setting for wild swimming.
 This popular lake is known for it’s crystal-clear and chilly water making it great for a refreshing dip.

-Not only is it a fantastic lake to splash around in, there is a natural infinity pool with breathtaking views over Buttermere too.
-There’s a conveniently located and free car park nearby, making access to Buttermere’s swimming spots easy and stress-free.
+Not only is it a fantastic lake to splash around in, there is a natural infinity pool with breath taking views over Buttermere too.
+There are pay and display car parks near the lake for easy access

 Difficulty to lake: Easy